On the Ozsv\'ath-Szab\'o $d$-invariants for almost simple linear graphs: Introduction

-Let $F_m$ be the $m$-th Fibonacci number.
-The $d$-invariant $d(\Sigma(F_{2k+1},F_{2k+2},F_{2k+3}))$ with $F_{2k+1}$ odd is the most complex example described in \cite{KS20}, and is the only example without an explicit calculation result.
-Here we introduce one non-obvious result. \begin{prop*}[Proposition \ref{prop: Fibonacci case}] If $F_{2k+1}$ is odd and $k>4$, then we have
+Let $F_m$ denote the $m$-th Fibonacci number.
+The $d$-invariant of the Brieskorn homology $3$-sphere $\Sigma(F_{2k+1},F_{2k+2},F_{2k+3})$ with $F_{2k+1}$ odd is the most complicated example considered in~\cite{KS20}, and it is the only example for which no explicit formula is known.
+We obtain the following nontrivial estimate.